Sustainability in the supply chain

 ---|

-(2) Health and safety Appropriate measures against hazardous chemicals, industrial accidents, etc. |
+9. Health and Safety - Proper handling of hazardous chemicals and SDS - Appropriate measures against industrial accidents, etc. |

-(3) Fair trade and ethics Prevention of bribery, illegal contributions, abuse of a superior bargaining position, etc. |
+10. Fair Trade and Ethics - Prevention of bribery, illegal donations, and abuse of a superior bargaining position, etc. - Appropriate marketing to consumers |

-(7) Contribution to society Implementation of activities that contribute to the development of the international and local communities |
+14. Social Contribution - Whether or not the company is engaged in activities that contribute to the development of international and local communities |

-(8)Other (co-existence and co-prosperity) Responsible sourcing of raw materials linked to human rights and environmental risks, such as palm oil, cocoa, and minerals. |
+15. Co-Existence and Co-Prosperity - Responsible procurement of raw materials that pose human rights and environmental risks, such as Palm Oil, Cocoa, and Minerals |

 -Results of self-assessment questionnaire

-Period | No. of factories distributed | No. of factories who replied | Response rate |
+Period | Target | No. of factories distributed | No. of factories who replied | Response rate | |

-June 2022 - March 2024 | 2,414 factories | 2,414 factories | 100% |
+1st SAQ | June 2022 - June 2024 | Conducted at all factories contracted to manufacture our private-label and OEM products | 2,603 factories | 2,603 factories | 100% |

 -Approach to suppliers to enhance their Initiatives